 Stars of HOPE Program Impact Study 2018

-The online survey took approximately 10 minutes to complete, and survey questions assessed how respondents’ felt about various elements of their participation in the Stars of HOPE Program, and whether they perceived that the Stars of HOPE program impacted their lives in positive and meaningful ways.
+Online survey questions assessed how respondents’ felt about various elements of their participation in the Stars of HOPE Program, and whether they perceived that the Stars of HOPE program impacted their lives in positive and meaningful ways.
 The online survey and consent procedures were reviewed and approved by Florida State University’s Institutional Review Board (Human Subjects Committee).

 Funding Agency: New York Says Thank You Foundation